 Use this to search the site!
+Just type your request in the blank and click!

-Today's Case
+Today's Cases:

-Roman Spice Called "Laser"
+Roman Spice Called 'Laser'

 Hi Bunny,

-"Laser", or "laserpitium", or "laserwort", was the extract of a wild giant fennel plant called "silphium".
+"Laser", or "laserpitium", or "laserwort", was a wild giant fennel plant called "silphium".
 It apparently only grew in one place, the ancient Greek city of Cyrene, which was near present-day Shahhat, Libya.
 It could not be cultivated and it was so popular that it was harvested to extinction many centuries ago.
 The only substitute, and a poor one at that, is a spice from the Middle East called "asafoetida."
 Some supermarkets and health food stores have asafoetida, and you can order it online from Amazon.com.

 I thoroughly researched and wrote a detailed article about silphium a few years ago.
 See this page: 8-7-2017